-We continue to explore the wonderful world of contemporary British music, with exciting commissions from a rich mix of established artists and emerging talent – Cydonie Banting (a work for solo piano), David Bednall (an unaccompanied choral setting of a Marian text), Martin Butler (Concertante Dances, for piano and chamber orchestra, made possible with a generous grant from the William Alwyn Foundation), Gareth Moorcraft (a work for oboe, clarinet, horn, bassoon and piano), Huw Watkins (Echo, a song-cycle jointly commissioned with Carnegie Hall, New York) and, from Royal Philharmonic Society Composition Prize winner Manos Charalabopoulos, Two Poems for solo cello.
+We continue to explore the wonderful world of contemporary British music, with exciting commissions from a rich mix of established artists and emerging talent – Cydonie Banting (The Gate of Dawn, for solo piano), David Bednall (Regina caeli, for a cappella choir), Martin Butler (Concertante Dances, for piano and chamber orchestra, made possible with a generous grant from the William Alwyn Foundation), Gareth Moorcraft (Dolly Shot for oboe, clarinet, horn, bassoon and piano), Huw Watkins (Echo, a song-cycle jointly commissioned with Carnegie Hall, New York) and, from Royal Philharmonic Society Composition Prize winner Manos Charalabopoulos, Two Poems for solo cello.

 The Festival’s successful relationship with Nova Music Opera continues to flourish; the company perform Joseph Phibbs’ new chamber opera Juliana at the Festival (a co-commission with the Cheltenham Music Festival), inspired by August Strindberg’s unsettling stage drama Miss Julie.

-Performing artists include the Navarra Quartet, Ruby Hughes soprano, Kristīne Balanas violin, pianists Huw Watkins, Joseph Tong and Martin Butler, a specially-formed Festival Ensemble, oboists James Turnbull and Jenny Brittlebank, cellist Joanna Gutowska, the Choir of Royal Holloway conducted by Rupert Gough and the ever-popular Festival Orchestra under artistic director George Vass.
+Performing artists include the Navarra Quartet, Ruby Hughes soprano, Kristīne Balanas violin, pianists Huw Watkins, Joseph Tong and Martin Butler, a specially-formed Festival Ensemble, oboists James Turnbull and Ben Marshall, cellist Joanna Gutowska, the Choir of Royal Holloway conducted by Rupert Gough and the ever-popular Festival Orchestra under artistic director George Vass.